-The pop-up acknowledgement should appear upon the first and every subsequent time a person enters a funding portal's website.
-This means that after opening their internet browser, result is that the same person will have to click on "I acknowledge" to go back into the funding portals' website regardless of the fact that they had just been to that website.
+The pop-up acknowledgement should appear upon the first and every subsequent time a person enters a funding portal's platform.
+This means that after opening their internet browser,

-- (a) if a person lands on any page of a funding portal's website (home page or other page) the popup acknowledgement should appear, - (b) if the person clicks "I acknowledge" and later closes out of their browser, when the person goes back to any page on a funding portals' website, the pop-up acknowledgement should appear.
-The
+- (a) if a person lands on any page of a funding portal's platform (home page or other page) the popup acknowledgement should appear, - (b) if the person clicks "I acknowledge" and later closes out of their browser, when the person goes back to any page on a funding portals' platform, the pop-up acknowledgement should appear.
+The result is that the same person will have to click on "I acknowledge" to go back into the funding portals' platform regardless of the fact that they had just been to that platform.

-The pop-up acknowledgement should appear regardless of a person's entry point to the website (home page or other page).
+The pop-up acknowledgement should appear regardless of a person's entry point to the platform (home page or other page).
 For example:

-- (a) If a person were to search the name of the funding portal and finds a link to the funding portal's website, the link would take the person to the funding portal's home page and a pop-up acknowledgement would appear. - (b) If a person were to search the name of a funding portal and finds a link to the funding portal's issuer-offering page, the link would take the person to that page of the funding portal's website and a pop-up acknowledgement would appear.
+- (a) If a person were to search the name of the funding portal and finds a link to the funding portal's platform, the link would take the person to the funding portal's home page and a pop-up acknowledgement would appear. - (b) If a person were to search the name of a funding portal and finds a link to the funding portal's issuer-offering page, the link would take the person to that page of the funding portal's platform and a pop-up acknowledgement would appear.

-Once a person clicks "I acknowledge" and enters the funding portal's website, they can navigate from page to page within the website without the re-appearance of the pop-up acknowledgment.
+Once a person clicks "I acknowledge" and enters the funding portal's platform, they can navigate from page to page within the platform without the re-appearance of the pop-up acknowledgment.